Infrastructure-AsCode/hub-spoke-vwan/docs/lab-description.md

 ## IP ranges

 All IP ranges used in this lab defined in [IP ranges](https://github.com/Infrastructure-AsCode/hub-spoke-vwan/blob/main/iac/.global/variables.bicep) variables file.

+## Network filtering requirements

+- `workload-norwayeast` can only communicate to `onprem-norwayeast`
+- `workload-swedencentral` can communicate to `onprem-swedencentral`, `workload-norwayeast`, `workload-norwayeast` and `onprem-norwayeast`
+- `onprem-swedencentral` can only communicate to `workload-swedencentral`
+- Users should be able to access all workloads (both on-prem and cloud) at all regions using Azure VPN client

 ## Before workshop start state